 As anyone who’s redecorated a room knows, there are myriad different types of bulbs and fixtures.
 The following tips can shed some light on how to clean your dining room’s Edison bulbs or chandeliers.

 Wood FurnitureIs that dining room table or buffet looking dingy after months of not seeing regular attention?
-Unless your manufacturer’s instructions state otherwise, the only supplies you need when cleaning wood furniture are water and a microfiber cloth.
+Unless your manufacturer’s instructions state otherwise, the only supplies you need when cleaning wood furniture

 When dusting, simply run the microfiber across the surfaces of the table.
 If you’re removing sticky residues, dampen the cloth with water and apply light pressure.
 (Note: Make sure your cloth is damp and not wet or you could create water stains in the wood.)